-In Africa, the COVID-19 virus has spread to dozens of countries within weeks.
+In Africa, the second wave of coronavirus has been felt particularly hard, with a 40% surge in reported deaths in January.
 Governments and health authorities across the continent are striving to limit widespread infections.
 We know that the risk of dying from COVID-19 increases with age – with most of the deaths observed in people older than 60, and especially those with chronic conditions such as cardiovascular disease and diabetes.
 Sub-Saharan Africa’s older population is the fastest growing in the world, with around 46 million older adults today.
 These people are at greater risk of catching coronavirus, threatening their lives.
 The impact will affect not only them but their families and communities.

-With some countries, such as Malawi, appearing to be spared at the start of the epidemic, cases are now growing rapidly every day.
-An already poor continent, many countries are already battling war, climate change, and the ongoing impacts of other humanitarian crises, such as last year’s Cyclone Idai which wiped out cities, leaving millions without homes, food, and clean water.
+With some countries, such as Malawi, appearing to be spared at the start of the epidemic, cases are still growing every day.
+An already poor continent, many countries in Africa are battling war, climate change, and the ongoing impacts of other humanitarian crises, such as 2019's Cyclone Idai which wiped out cities and left millions without homes, food, and clean water.

 Older people in the poorest parts of the world affected by conflict or living in refugee camps need help urgently to survive the silent threat of COVID-19.